Tirzepatide Weight Loss Therapy

 Tirzepatide Dosing Schedule

-Dose increases are made every 4 weeks minimum, though your provider may hold at a dose longer if you are responding well or experiencing side effects that need additional time to resolve.
+Dose increases are made every 4 weeks minimum, though your provider may hold at a dose longer if you are responding well or experiencing side effects.
 The full titration to 15mg takes a minimum of 20 weeks.

 Side Effects and Safety

-Tirzepatide has a well-characterized safety profile established across multiple large-scale clinical trials involving thousands of patients.
-Understanding the side effects — and how we manage them — is an important part of making an informed treatment decision.
+Tirzepatide has a well-characterized safety profile from multiple large-scale clinical trials involving thousands of patients.

 Common Side Effects

-- Nausea — the most common side effect, reported by approximately 25-30% of participants in clinical trials.
-Usually mild to moderate and improves within 1-2 weeks of each dose increase
+- Nausea — Most common, reported by ~25-30% of participants; usually mild and improves within 1-2 weeks of each dose increase

-- Diarrhea — reported by approximately 15-20% of participants, typically transient
+- Diarrhea — Reported by ~15-20% of participants, typically transient

-- Constipation — can occur as gastric emptying slows; usually manageable with adequate hydration and fiber intake
+- Constipation — Manageable with adequate hydration and fiber intake

-- Abdominal discomfort — mild bloating or stomach discomfort, usually during the first week of a new dose
+- Abdominal discomfort — Mild bloating, usually during the first week of a new dose

 Serious but Rare Risks